lqyjasonlee/lqyjasonlee.github.io/_pages/about.md

 **Welcome!**

-I am a final-year Ph.D.
-Candidate in Economics at Singapore Management University.
-My research interests are in the fields of econometric theory, with a specialization in financial econometrics.
+I am Assistant Professor in Economics at HKU Business School.
+Proior to this, I obtained a Ph.D. in Economics from Singapore Management University in 2024.
+My research interests are in the fields of econometric theory, with a specialization in topics on financial econometrics.

-I am on the 2023/2024 job market and will be available for interviews.